0xPolygon/polygon-docs/docs/cdk/how-to/register-configure-ulxly.md

-This document describes how to register and configure your CDK chain to use the Polygon uXLXY bridge.
+This document describes how to register with Polygon, and configure your CDK chain to use the Polygon uXLXY bridge.

-## Prerequisites
+!!! tip "Prerequisites"

-You should have already deployed a CDK chain stack which has integrated the bridge service.
+    - You should have already deployed a CDK chain stack which has integrated the bridge service.

-Please check our [get started](../get-started/quickstart-validium.md) section for guidance, quickstarts, and deployment tutorials for more information.
+    - Please check our [get started](../get-started/quickstart-validium.md) section for guidance, quickstarts, and deployment tutorials for more information.

 ## Step 1: Attach a chain to the uLXLY bridge